madhavareddyrb/React-Js/readme.md

 16.It takes all baching and it updates one by one

 17.to avoid this we use a callback with counter increment

+## 03 TailwindProps

+npm vite@latest

+1.create project has same as all

+2.Use these documentation to configure tailwind css https://tailwindcss.com/docs/installation/using-vite

+3.